JetBrains/teamcity-documentation/topics/python.md

 [//]: # (title: Python)
 [//]: # (auxiliary-id: Python)

->This functionality is introduced in terms of TeamCity 2020.2 Early Access Program.

 The Python build runner automatically detects Python on agents and allows running Python scripts on Windows, Linux, and macOS.

 >Since TeamCity 2020.2, this bundled runner replaces the obsolete [Python Runner plugin](https://plugins.jetbrains.com/plugin/9042-python-runner).
-The new runner offers support for virtual environments, Docker, TeamCity Kotlin DSL, and provides more extra features like full test coverage.
+The new runner offers support for virtual environments, Docker, Kotlin DSL, and provides extra features like full test coverage.

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
 Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container.

-## Python autodetection
-{id="pythonVersion" auxiliary-id="Python autodetection"}

-The Python runner automatically detects Python versions installed on a [build agent](build-agent.md).

-On Windows, it checks (1) the default install paths, (2) the system register, (3) the `PATH` variable.
-On Linux and macOS, it checks (1) the default install paths, (2) the `PATH` variable.

-The runner sets the first detected versions of Python 2.x and 3.x as the agent's configuration parameters.
-Alternatively, you can provide a path to any installed version manually.

 ## Сommand settings
 {id="pythonCommandSettings" auxiliary-id="Python command settings"}